openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 headings: "for-applicants,online,criteria,payment,apply"
 ---

-The State of the Map Organizing Commitee provides a Travel Grant Program (TGP) to facilitate accessibility and diversity at the global SotM 2022 Conference, which will happen in Firenze, Italy, August 19-21.
+The State of the Map Organizing Committee provides a Travel Grant Programme (TGP) to facilitate accessibility and diversity at the global SotM 2022 Conference, which will happen in Firenze, Italy, August 19-21.
 This will be the first in-person OSM global event since the disruptions caused by COVID-19, and while the pandemic is still not over, we hope to bring as many participants together as the funds and health regulations will allow.
-Given the circumstances, the program will also dedicate a portion of the budget available to support remote attendance (e.g. by providing access to reliable internet connection) for those who will not be able to travel to Italy because of imposed restrictions, travel costs, or other reasons.
+Given the circumstances, the programme will also dedicate a portion of the budget available to support remote attendance (e.g. by providing access to reliable internet connection) for those who will not be able to travel to Italy because of imposed restrictions, travel costs, or other reasons.

-The call for applications to the Travel Grant Program opens today.
+The call for applications to the Travel Grant Programme was opens until May 6, 2022.

 <h2 id="for-applicants">For applicants</h2>

-This section sets out the process for a Travel Grant to attend SotM 2022 and the process and criteria by which applicants will be selected.
-The TGP is administered by the State of the Map Organizing Commitee.
+This section sets out the benefits of a Travel Grant to attend SotM 2022 and the process and criteria by which applicants will be selected.
+The TGP is administered by the State of the Map Organizing Committee.

 ### Travel Grants